vegaprotocol/specs/protocol/0040-ASSF-asset_framework.md

 #### Other Assets

 This section will be expanded when asset bridges to other blockchains are supported by Vega.
-Since blockhains and their supported asset standards vary significantly, each section will be unique.
+Since blockchains and their supported asset standards vary significantly, each section will be unique.

 ### Event Queue Path

-Once a deposit is complete and the appropriate events/transaction information is available on the respective chain, the transaction is recognized by the Vega Event Queue and packaged as an event.
+Once a deposit is complete and the appropriate events/transaction information is available on the respective chain, the transaction is recognised by the Vega Event Queue and packaged as an event.
 This event is submitted to Vega consensus, which will verify the event contents against a trusted node of the appropriate blockchain.
 A consequence of the transaction being verified is the Vega public key submitted in the transaction will be credited with the deposited asset in their Vega account.